Estes Park & Big Thompson River Fishing Report

 Private Water Waterdale Ranch:

-Hot Flies: Foam Wing Rs2s, CDC Pheasant Tails, Sow Bugs, Mole Flies, Taboo Caddis, Blue Poison Tungs and Baetis have all been effective.
+Hot Flies: Foam Wing Rs2s, Thinmints, CDC Pheasant Tails, Sow Bugs, Mole Flies, Taboo Caddis, Blue Poison Tungs and Baetis have all been effective.

 Colorado River: